- Anthony Mann

 When viewing Man of the West for the first time, the viewer feels pulled away from an analysis of the direction by the film’s demand for full surrender to the story.
 This is, of course, due to Mann’s expert telling of that story.
 Based on the novel by Will C. Brown, the screenplay by Reginald Rose uses limited space and fully described environments to create dramatic tension.
 A former playwright of works including the claustrophobic 12 Angry Men, Rose sets Link’s extensive emotional journey in four distinct locales: the train, the shack, the ghost town, and the rocky hills of the final showdown.
 Mann paints each landscape with a separate palate, and progressively, as they move further and further away from civilization, the potential for Link’s desired way of life slowly fades through visual metaphor.
 The opening town and the train are green with life and industry; the shack shows signs of life in surrounding farmland, but itself remains skeletal brown dead wood; and as Link plummets into the wasteland of his past, the backdrop becomes increasingly barren and jagged, until the penultimate climax at the dusty, desert ghost town void of life, preceding the rocky cliffs where Tobin dies.

 Mann’s approach was distrustful toward the romantic, sweeping views of the West attributed to idealist filmmaker John Ford (My Darling Clementine (1949) and The Searchers (1956)).
-Ford set his stories against landscapes and often considered his narrative secondary to the overriding environment; something greater, be it God or America or Manifest Destiny, exists in Ford’s landscapes and at times that intangible element is unclear in Ford’s pictures.
+Ford set his stories against landscapes and often considered his narrative secondary to the overriding environment; something greater, be it God or America or Manifest Destiny, exists in Ford’s landscapes, and at times that intangible element is unclear in Ford’s pictures.
 Meanwhile, Mann often suggests an alternate Western environment where, without his narrative arc and the insights of his camera, hero and villain would otherwise be too close to call until the final frames.
 Combining images and ideas into a whole body, Mann unites formal technique and narrative into a single living, breathing individual.
 His landscapes are not worlds unto themselves; through their use, we better understand the characters occupying their space, like a conceptual-philosophical device.
 Whereas Ford’s are occasionally overwhelming places where characters disappear into the beauty and sometimes frightening vastness of the West.

-Man of the West is Anthony Mann’s shining conceptual sculpture and his last great Western.
+Man of the West is Anthony Mann’s shining conceptual project and his last great Western.
 Today this unsung masterpiece seems like a grand finale and theoretical meridian of his ten-year journey into the Western genre.
 Here his formal skill and narrative tropes solidify into a sole modus operandi, heralding future rebellious Western filmmakers like Peckinpah and Leone to follow.
 Mann’s work, though not extensively recognized as that of an auteur in the United States, has been praised overseas by French cineastes François Truffaut and Jean-Luc Godard as that of a genius-artist.
 Godard aptly described the director’s opus as “both art and the theory of art.”
 But because his presence as film-maker refuses to outperform his onscreen narrative, Mann’s output contains an intricacy hidden from the untrained eye by its outright straightforwardness.
 This illusory simplicity leaves Mann notoriously undervalued as a director and particularly as a director of Westerns.
 Discovering his pictures is an affecting experience not initially grounded in analysis, but rather our unrefined emotional participation in cinema.

 Basinger, Jeanine.
 Anthony Mann.
 New and Expanded Edition.
 Middletown: Wesleyan, 2007.